smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 > > and top of each box respectively.
 The 2nd quartile (median) is shown as a
 > > horizontal bar inside the boxes.
 The length of the box is called the
 > > the interquartile range or IQR.
 > > 3).
 The mean value for each group isn't shown in the boxplots.
+The
+> > horizontal line across each box represents the median, not the mean.
 > > 4).
 The lines extending above and below show the data values below the
 > > 1st quartile or above the 3rd quartile (the interquartile range or IQR).
 The
 > > length of these "whiskers" is 1.5 times the interquartile range.
 For example,